blake-regalia/graphy.js/docs/v5-alpha-0-preview.md

 (async() => {
     let statementCount = 0;

-    // 1st arg can be a string or ReadableStream await TurtleReader.run(process.stdin, {
+    // 1st arg can be a string, node.js stream, WHATWG ReadableStream, Response, async iterable, TypedArray, ArrayBuffer, or a Promise that resolves to any of those await TurtleReader.run(process.stdin, {
         // options...